Momijiscrypto/Tribe-mn/README.md

 1: When you want to update your masternode to the latest version, type:

-  cd DAS-Masternode-script && git pull
+  cd Tribe-mn && git pull

 2: If you get an error from not being able to pull, run:

-  cd DAS-Masternode-script (If you aren't already in the folder) git reset --hard
+  cd Tribe-mn (If you aren't already in the folder) git reset --hard

   git pull